MicrosoftDocs/power-platform/power-platform/guidance/alm-accelerator/setup-admin-tasks.md

 1. Select **Create**.

-Repeat the previous steps in your validation, test, and production environments.
+Repeat these steps in your validation, test, and production environments.

 ## Set up makers to use the ALM Accelerator app